 This suite was, by far, the best place I’ve ever stayed in my life.
 No doubt about it.
 The suite was bigger than my whole flat AND it had the best view of the Eiffel Tower from the room.
-I put hours of research into this one and if you want a room in a hotel with an amazing view of the Eiffel Tower in Paris then look no further.
+I put hours of research into this one and if you want a room in a hotel with an amazing view of the Eiffel Tower in Paris, France then look no further.
 You’ll struggle to find anything better than this.
-Here is my Pullman Eiffel Suite review.
+Here is my Pullman Eiffel Suite / Penthouse Eiffel Suite review.

 One of the best private views of the Eiffel Tower doesn’t come cheap.
 It’s the most I’ve ever paid for one night in a hotel.
 I’d normally expect a week or so in a hotel for the cost of it!
 This is the only suite of this type in the whole hotel so if you do want it then you might have to be quick for popular dates.
 Let’s have a look at the Pullman Eiffel Suite and what you get for your money.

-The suite gives you 110m2 of space, a whole 50% bigger than my flat in Scotland!
+The suite gives you 110m2 of space, a whole 50% bigger than the flat I was living in at the time in Scotland!
 The amount of space is crazy.
 Especially when you consider that the average room size in a UK hotel is around 32m2…

 As soon as you enter the room you see your bar area on the right.
 The bar is well stocked with a mini fridge containing prosecco, wine, beer, water and soft drinks.
 Only the water and soft drinks are complimentary but the other drinks are no more expensive than you’d normally pay in a hotel.
 There’s also tea and coffee (Nespresso machine) available plus a selection of glasses and mugs depending on what you’re drinking.